roberddd/batchgenie/docs/rendering_asset_previews.md

         - **View**: Set the render camera to match the current 3D view's perspective, ensuring the render viewpoint aligns with the 3D viewport
         - **Active Camera**: Set the render camera to the position and orientation of the active camera, ensuring the render viewpoint matches the current active camera's view.

-        When using override you also have the **Autoframe** option available that automatically adjusts the camera to frame the selected object perfectly, ensuring that it fits within the view without any clipping.
+        **Autoframe**: When using the override, the **Autoframe** option automatically adjusts the camera to frame the selected object perfectly, ensuring that it fits within the view without any clipping.
 Disable this option for manual framing of your Asset, such as for close-up shots.

+        *Note: Autoframe cannot be disabled when rendering materials.
+However, you can still render selected Assets, and Autoframe will be disabled for all other elements except materials.*

 - **Material Preview Object**: